-The Pomchi is a unique cross between a Pomeranian and a Chihuahua.
+The Pomchi is an exquisite cross between a Pomeranian and a Chihuahua.
 While these two breeds may sometimes reproduce on their own, this dog is most often deliberately engineered by people.
 The two breeds synergize well together in terms of their appearance and temperament.

 See all of our expert product reviews.

-The Pomeranian is a small spitz-type toy breed, hailing from northeastern Germany, with a very fluffy coat of white, black, brown, orange, or even blue fur.
+The Pomeranian is a small spitz-type toy breed, hailing from northeastern Germany, with a very fluffy coat of fur that can be in colors of black, white, orange, brown, or even blue.
 It has a hardy constitution and a lively personality.

 The Chihuahua is a toy breed, originating from Mexico, with a spunky and outgoing personality.
 It comes in many different varieties, including short-haired or long-haired, apple-headed or deer-headed, and almost any color combination you can think of.
 It also comes in a few different sizes, including regular and teacup varieties.